-There are a variety of methods of carrying out an AQA.
+- 4.2.1 There are a variety of methods of carrying out an AQA.
 An assessment may be a simple screening assessment using a model suited to an urban environment, or it may be necessary to undertake detailed monitoring and modelling studies.
-The method selected must be appropriate to the location and nature of the proposed development.

-Committed development within the locality or surrounding area, including in a neighbouring authority area, which may impact on traffic levels or other sources of emissions will need to be accounted for, to assess the cumulative impact on air quality.
+The method selected must be appropriate to the location and nature of the proposal. - 4.2.2 Committed development within the locality or surrounding area, including in a neighbouring authority area, which may impact on traffic levels or other sources of emissions will need to be accounted for, to assess the cumulative impact on air quality.
 The outcome of an assessment may conclude that a national air quality objective will approach an exceedance such that other developments in the area might be prevented, which is likely where development in an area takes place in a piecemeal fashion.
 Whilst each development may only have a minor impact on air quality, this could lead to progressive incremental increases in air pollution or "background creep", which may prejudice or result in more onerous requirements upon later developments to reduce the impact of air pollution.
-The committed developments to consider can be obtained from the Planning Dept and must accord with the traffic data input into the model.

-An assessment should calculate the likely change in key pollutant concentrations arising from the proposed development compared to the existing ambient concentrations at nearby relevant receptors.
-Receptors will be both human (usually taken as being the façade of a residential property) and statutorily designated ecological sites or other important sites as agreed, normally within 50m of the site boundary.
-The assessment will also need to compare predicted pollutant concentrations with relevant air quality objectives.
-It may be appropriate to assess levels at receptors within the new development itself if there is a likelihood of an AQO being exceeded.
+The committed developments to consider can be obtained from the Planning Dept and must accord with the traffic data input into the model. - 4.2.3 An assessment should calculate the likely change in key pollutant concentrations arising from the proposed development compared to the existing ambient concentrations at nearby sensitive receptors.
+Receptors are places where the public or designated sensitive ecological habitats, or other important sites as agreed, usually within 50m of the site boundary, may be exposed to pollutants over the period of time set out in the AQ standards.
+In the case of dwellings or buildings where the public are likely to be regularly exposed, the assessment point will be at the façade.
+Locations sensitive to particulate and gaseous emissions during the construction phase and emissions from plant introduced by the development will need to be included.
+Concentrations may need to be predicted at various heights depending on the number of stories of a building to reflect worst case impacts.